hbraux/dku/README.md

 # docker-light
-A set of slim docker images based on Alpine Linux with low memoy requirements.
+A set of slim docker images based on Alpine Linux with low memory requirements.
-To be used for testing or development purpose, on a Virtualbox VM .
+To be used for testing or development purpose, for instance on a Virtualbox VM

 All images are auto-descriptive.
-Just inspect the labels to get description and usage(s) :
+Just inspect the labels to get description and usage(s):
 ```sh
 docker inspect --format='{{range $k,$v:=.Config.Labels}}{{$k}}: {{println $v}}{{end}}' hbase
 ```

-The included script `docker-util.sh` provides somes helpers to build, run and maange Docker images (make an alias on it)
+The included script `docker-util.sh` provides somes helpers to build, run and manage Docker images

 ## Image List